-5 MEASURING ATTACK
+4 MEASURING ATTACK

 At the moment, a lot of investigations on attack is done, for instance at the Ritmo5 Centre at Dept. of Musicology at Univ.
 Oslo.
-However, most of this work is done regarding rhythm, finding the so- called p-centre of the musical event.
+However, most of this work is done regarding rhythm, finding the so-called p-centre of the musical event.
 The effect of attack on timbre is little discussed in literature, but a sharp (short) attack is usually said to be perceived as more "trebly".
-Hajda6 mentions attack as: 'that period of the signal in which the global RMS amplitude is rising and the spectral centroid is falling after the initial maximum '......'In general, three acoustical parameters repeatedly appear as correlates to dimensional solutions in timbre studies: 1.
+Hajda6 mentions attack as: 'that period of the signal in which the global RMS amplitude is rising and the spectral centroid is falling after the initial maximum '.......
+'In general, three acoustical parameters repeatedly appear as correlates to dimensional solutions in timbre studies: 1.
 Amplitude-vs-time (temporal) envelope, usually expressed in terms of attack or rise times.
 2. Spectral energy distribution across frequency components.
 3. Spectral variance in terms of the amplitudes of frequency components.
-Comment regarding 1: Log-rise-time = log10($t{max} - t{thresh}$), where t{max} is the time from onset to maximum RMS amplitude and t{thresh} is the time from onset to a threshold taken as 2% of the amplitude at t{max} '.
+Comment regarding 1: Log-rise-time = $log10(t{max} - t{thresh})$, where t{max} is the time from onset to maximum RMS amplitude and t{thresh} is the time from onset to a threshold taken as 2% of the amplitude at t{max} '.
 Here we see yet another, similar, but not identical definition of Rise Time.
 (See also Vos7).

-A big problem when measuring timbre of attack is of course that the attack is so fast, and a good frequency analysis requires measurement over a long time ("window").
-The next problem is uncertainty about our hearing: How long time do humans ACTUALLY integrate over, when the sound is changing?
-Using very small time windows for the analysis will separate the direct sound and the very early/early reflections, and indicate LONGER attack duration with early reflections than without.
+A big problem when measuring timbre of attack is of course that the attack is fast, but a good frequency analysis requires measurement over a long time ("window").
+The next problem is uncertainty about our hearing: How long time do humans actually integrate over, when the sound is changing?
+Using very small time windows for the analysis will separate the direct sound and the very early/early reflections, and indicate longer attack duration with early reflections than without.
 Often one state that up to 80ms adds clarity for music, but that cannot be the case if the signal is very short.
 Often 20 ms is suggested for the integration time.
-We have analysed both for 10 ms and 20 ms, as very early reflections" that is included in the direct sound, (even if they are not really direct sound).
+We have analysed both for 10 ms and 20 ms, as very early reflection often arrives within such time limits.
+Some researchers use 7 ms as the limit for "stage reflections" that is included in the direct sound, (even if they are not really part of the direct sound).

-Meyer8 states:"....the perceived point of tone entrance lies about 10 dB below the final sound level, or the masking threshold (in the presence of pre-existing noise), and this is relatively independent of the speed of the attack.
+Meyer8 states: ".....the perceived point of tone entrance lies about 10 dB below the final sound level, or the masking threshold (in the presence of pre-existing noise), and this is relatively independent of the speed of the attack.
 For very soft tones the point of attack can move as close as 7 dB to the final sound pressure level, i.e., it is sensed even later.
 For very loud tones, the tone entrance is already perceived at a sound pressure level of 15 dB below the final value".

-For the actual design of a hall, one should of course also pay attention to the direction of the reflection, and if a single, distinct reflection gives audible coloration (comb filter with a distance between the dips (or CBTB, Comb Between Teeth Bandwidth) that is in the order of the critical band (which means delays in the region 5-25 ms), see Halmrast3.
+For the actual design of a hall, one should of course also pay attention to the direction of the reflection, and the fact that a single, distinct reflection gives audible coloration (comb filter with a distance between the dips (or CBTB, Comb Between Teeth Bandwidth) that is in the order of the critical band, which means delays in the region 5-25 ms, see Halmrast3.

-5.1 Measuring attack from recorded music
+4.1 Measuring attack from recorded music.
+MIR and Spectral Flux